colouring-cities/colouring-core/README.md

 ## Setup and run

-1. Test the application:
+#### Test the application:

 You can try out the Colouring London application by setting up your own development environment, which includes the option to load test data from OpenStreetMaps (OSM).
 See [docs/setup-dev-environment](docs/setup-dev-environment.md).

 _Last updated 24th February 2022_

-2. Create a production version of the application:
+#### Create a production version of the application:

 We also have documentation on setting up a production environment here: [docs/setup-production-environment](docs/setup-production-environment.md).

 _Last updated 24th December 2021_

+**Note:** There are additional useful documentation within the `/docs` folder.

 ## Acknowledgements